rtCamp/Frappe-Manager/docs/commands/services.md

 * `restart`: Restart the global services shared by every bench.
 * `shell`: Open a bash shell in one of the global service containers.
 * `real-ip`: Restore the visitor's real IP at the global nginx proxy when it sits behind a CDN or load balancer.
+* `prune`: Reclaim the host tier's disk: fm's own backup sessions and the shared services' logs.

 ### `fm services info`